tkerby/flipperzero-firmware-wPlugins/README.md

 ![PCB back](images/pcb/pcb_back_2026-02-25.jpeg)

 Status note:

-- I ordered a test batch of 15 pcs.
+- A test batch of 15 pcs has been ordered.
-- The PCB is not yet 100% validated.
+- This PCB revision is not yet 100% validated.
 - Hardware tests in ~14–18 days will confirm whether this revision is fully correct.
-- I will post an update after testing.
+- A follow-up update will be published after testing.

-## Screenshots
+## App Screenshots

 Main radio view: